twentyOne2x/attnmarkets/docs/attn-markets-architecture.md

 ## Cash Flow Paths & Idempotent Keepers

-1. **Creator fees** enter CreatorVault, increment TVL only when the vault is unpaused. `wrap_fees` is the sole authority to mint SY.
+1. **Creator fees** enter CreatorVault, increment TVL only when the vault is unpaused. `wrap_fees` is the sole authority to mint SY, while `withdraw_fees` stays creator-only whenever the vault is unlocked (locks auto-expire at maturity).
 2. **Splitter CPI**: `mint_pt_yt` and `redeem_yield`/`redeem_principal` recompute their signer PDAs (splitter-authority + user-position) via `ctx.bumps`.
 No stored bump state remains.
 3. **Keeper loop**:
    - `sweep_creator_fees` accepts an `operation_id`.
 It splits SOL rewards (bps) and performs a CPI into RewardsVault `fund_rewards` before queuing the remainder for StableVault conversion.